ObserveRTC/schemas/npm-lib/README.md

-mediaTrackId | The identifier of the media track the event is related to message | the human readable message of the event attachments | Additional attachment relevant for the event
+mediaTrackId | The identifier of the media track the event is related to message | the human readable message of the event attachments | Additional attachment relevant for the event timestamp | The EPOCH timestamp the event is generated

 ## DataChannel